Your Guide To The Schnauzer Cocker Spaniel Mix

 2. Regularly apply dog shampoo to remove any built-up dirt or oils.

-3. Use a wide-toothed comb to remove dead hair or knots, and then brush them regularly using a soft-bristled led brush.
+3. Use a wide-toothed comb to remove dead, loose hair or knots, and then brush them regularly using a soft-bristled LED brush.

 Health Issues

-Schnauzers and cocker spaniels are some of the most popular dog breeds in the world but are also prone to specific health issues.
+Giant Schnauzers and cocker spaniels are some of the most popular dog breeds in the world, but they are also prone to specific health issues.
 Be sure to talk to your vet about your Schnocker mix if you notice any changes in their health or behavior, as these issues can be easily treated.
 The most common health risks of Schnockers are:

 (Minor Conditions)